ege1770/ege1770/README.md

 - !
 I am thrilled to learn about automation. !
 - !
 I am recently trying to adapt to the evironment of open source services. !
 - !
 I would rather get what I could from anything without being a burden. !
 - !
-My social accounts are not being used daily because of my schedule in dentistry. !
+My social accounts are not being used daily because of my schedule in college. !
 - !
 Merci beaucoup !